defactor-com/documentation/docs/engage/front-end-ui/buyback.md

 After successful execution, the system shows the completed transaction with network confirmation and prevents additional buybacks until the cooldown period expires.

+> All tokens bought back are locked for a defined period (e.g., 12 months) before they can be withdrawn to recipients.

 #### Key Features

 - **Multiple Recipients** – Add multiple wallet addresses with individual allocations